 Where Is Martha’s Vineyard?

-Martha’s Vineyard is an island located south of Cape Cod in Massachusetts, accessible by ferry or small aircraft.
-Known for its pristine beaches, picturesque landscapes, and charming small towns, the island is a popular destination for both short getaways and extended vacations.
+Martha’s Vineyard is an island located off of Cape Cod in Massachusetts, accessible by ferry or small aircraft.
 Separated from the mainland by Vineyard Sound and Nantucket Sound, Martha’s Vineyard encompasses a diverse array of environments.

-From the bustling port towns of Vineyard Haven, Oak Bluffs, and Edgartown to the quieter, more secluded areas like Chilmark and Aquinnah, there are six towns and numerous beaches to explore on this 24-mile long by 9-mile wide triangle of land.
+From the bustling port towns of Vineyard Haven, Oak Bluffs, and Edgartown to the quieter, more secluded areas “Up Island” like West Tisbury, Chilmark, and Aquinnah, there are six towns and numerous beaches to explore on this 24-mile long by 9-mile wide triangle of land.
 It’s worth at least a weekend (if not a whole week) to unwind and do it justice.

 Romantic Things to Do In Martha’s Vineyard